microlinkhq/browserless/README.md

 ### .evaluate(page, response)

-It exposes an interface for creating your own evaluate function.
+It exposes an interface for creating your own evaluate function, passing you the `page` and `response`.

 ```js
 const browserless = require('browserless')()